A Scuba Diving Road Trip Through New Zealand

 Credit: Northland Dive

 If you’ve dived the Waikato on your way North, it is very interesting comparing this wreck as it is still intact and being a recent wreck does not have the same underwater growth.
-Unlike the other two the wrecks is perfectly upright and intact though and has been opened up more making it a perfect dive site.
+Unlike the other two, the wreck is perfectly upright and intact though and has been opened up more making it a perfect dive site.

 campervan, road trip, new zealand,